errors4s/errors4s-core/README.md

 # Overview #

-This project provides a better root error type `Error` which extends [[java.lang.Throwable]] but provides better minimum constraints on what must be declared with the error.
+This project provides a better root error type `Error` which extends `Throwable` but provides better minimum constraints on what must be declared with the error.
 The `core` module has one  dependencies, [refined][refined]. [refined][refined] is used to enforce the fundamental concept of `errors4s`, when throwing an error you must provide enough information to make that error _useful_.

 # Why #

 Before we discuss the details of this project, it might be helpful for a moment to motivate its existence.

-In both OO and FP Scala code, it is common to use [[java.lang.Throwable]] as the root type for errors.
-This is convenient as it allows for simple interoperability with existing JVM/Java code. [[java.lang.Throwable]] however has several less than helpful constructions.
+In both OO and FP Scala code, it is common to use `Throwable` as the root type for errors.
+This is convenient as it allows for simple interoperability with existing JVM/Java code. `Throwable` however has several less than helpful constructions.
 For example,

 ```scala
 val t: Throwable = new RuntimeException()